How to Fly with A Cat Internationally: Learn from My Mistakes!

 Whew!
 Now that was a LOT of information and storytelling.
 I think I need a nap now!

 Are you traveling with your beloved pet?
-Make sure to follow and tag me on social media or send me an email with how it went.
-Or better yet–join the members-only facebook group (Sharing Tails) to share your experience and all that you have learned with others who may be going through the same thing!
-Happy travels!
+Make sure to follow and tag me on social media to tell me how it went.

 Adventure Bucket List Resources